Tutorial | Custom step-based scenarios#

 Add scenario variables#

-1. Navigate on the Steps tab.
+1. Navigate to the Steps tab.

 3. Drag the step card into the first position in the left panel (with the grip handle on the left of the card).